chaselikethebank/duck-camp-vite-press/docs/tam.md

 ## Starting Market

 ### Duck Camps:
-- Let's assume there are approximately 2,500 duck camps in the US (based on our previous conversation).
+- Let's assume there are approximately 2,500 duck camps in the US.

 ### Outfitters (including duck camps, big game hunting camps, fishing camps, goose camps, etc.):
 - Let's assume there are approximately 20,000 outfitters in the US (considering various types of outdoor guides and camps).